rebase-energy/EnergyDataModel/README.md

 If you are interested in joining our mission to build open-source tools that improve productiveness and workflow of energy modellers worldwide - then [join our Slack](https://dub.sh/yTqMriJ)!

 ## Basic usage
-Create an energy system made up of two sites with co-located solar, wind and batteries and save as a .json-file.
+Create an energy system made up of two sites with co-located solar, wind and batteries and save as a JSON-file.

 ```python
 import energydatamodel as edm